 You must have time.
 You need to have the time to devote to whatever training is required in the particular discipline that you have chosen to study.
 How much time will you need to study bujutsu?
 That depends on how much you want to learn and how well you want to learn it.
 There is a base time of four hours per week.
 That is the very minimum I would estimate for an average ryu-ha (school).
 Ten to twenty hours a week would be better.
 Not just for physical practice but for other studying and contemplation that is required.

-Approaching learning a classical bugei (martial art) is similar to enrolling in a university.
-You will have to spend a lot of time studying to uncover even the most basic elements of an art.
-Spending 5-10 hours a week is a minimum.
-The support of your family or friends is certainly required.
+Learning a classical bugei (martial art) is similar to enrolling in a university.
+You will have to spend a lot of time studying to uncover even the most basic elements of a martial art.
+Spending 5-10 hours a week is a minimum recommendation in Shinkan-ryū Kenpō .
+Good self-management and the support of your family or friends is certainly required.
 If you decide to train then your family and friends should understand and support your bujutsu study.
-For example, if you have a wife or husband they should be ok with the time used in the pursuit of your goals in the art.
+For example, if you have a spouse, they should be ok with the time used in the pursuit of your goals in these types of martial arts.
 Another consideration is that your spouse might need to take care of your children as well during that time spent training.
-Your friends should also be supportive of your endeavors and not be out to get your drunk the night before training or an event for the school etc.
+Your friends should also be supportive of your endeavors and not be out to get you drunk the night before training or an event for the school etc.

 Support of friends, spouses, and families is paramount.